HIS – Healthcare Improvement Scotland

 SMC has a horizon scanning programme which supports financial planning in Health Boards across Scotland through the provision of early intelligence on new medicines in development.

-Current projects for SHTG
+Current projects for SHTG and SMC

 Future Plans for SHTG